AbdelrahmanRewaished/Sports-Management-System/README.md

 6) <b>Tickets</b> <br>
 <br>

-- Security
+- Security:

-Security is Added to the System to handle the following :<br>
+Security is Added to the system to handle the following :<br>
 1- The Application Authentication and Authorization based on Users Roles which implemented by <b>Security Claims</b> in .NET Core <br>
-2- Password Hashing to by <b>BCript Library</b>.
+2- Password Hashing by <b>BCript Library</b>.